 This is a series on Better News to a) showcase innovative/experimental ideas that emerge from the Knight-Lenfest Newsroom Initiative and b) to share replicable tactics that benefit the news industry as a whole.

 This “win” comes from Steve Yaeger, vice president and chief marketing officer at the Star Tribune in Minneapolis-St. Paul.
+You can also hear all about it on the It’s All Journalism podcast.

 Question: What problem were you trying to solve, and why was solving the problem strategically important for your organization?